DakotaHarward/Science_Fair/README.md

-# Science_Fair
+# Arduino Earthquake Detection System
-My Science Fair earthquake project.
+This are plans and code for an Arduino based earthquake detection system.